Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

 \
 \
-NOTE: If the compute unit utilization in this case was still less than 50% and we have also found out that performance bottleneck is not compute unit but something else like  memory bandwidth or some other block working in pipeline with it, we could have increased the II by 2x which may  allows us to save resources on FPGA.
+NOTE: If the compute unit utilization in this case was still less than 50% and we have also found out that performance bottleneck is not compute unit but something else like  memory bandwidth or some other block working in pipeline with it, we could have increased the II by 2x to 4 which may have allowed us to save resources on FPGA.

 ### Summary